svenschreiber/WalktheLines2/README.md

 ```

 ## Usage
-This is a minimal example to use the WtL2 algorithm.
-A checkpoint file for the TracerNet model is included in this repository, and can be found in the [`checkpoints/`](checkpoints) directory.
+The following is a minimal example for using the WtL2 algorithm.
+A pre-trained checkpoint for the TracerNet model is included and can be found in the [`checkpoints`](checkpoints) directory.
+Note: The algorithm performs best when using 16-bit soft contour maps as input.

 ```python
 import cv2
 from wtl2 import WtL2